MohamedElaraby99/tracker-tool/Ackee-master/docs/SSL and HTTPS.md

 This configuration redirects all requests to the non-www domain `example.com`, secures connections using TSL/SSL and allows CORS requests from a list of known domains.

-> 👉 The CORS headers are required so your sites can send data to Ackee, even when their domain is different to the one Ackee uses.
+> 👉 The CORS headers are required so your sites can send data to FikraTracker, even when their domain is different to the one FikraTracker uses.

 ```conf
 #